Why Is My Epoxy Resin Still Sticky?

 Follow our simple how-to instructions, measure and mix properly, and you’ll have no difficulty using and applying ArtResin to your project!

-But I already have soft, sticky areas that didn't cure properly.
-What should I do now?
+How do I fix soft, sticky areas that didn't cure properly?

 Resin that remains sticky days after being poured will stay sticky indefinitely unless the following measures are taken to fix the situation.